PrajsRamteke/4Coders/readme.md

 ## Credits

-- 4 Coders was created by Prajwal Ramteke.
+- CodeGPT was created by Prajwal Ramteke.